 Some Of The Most Recent ITV Competitions…

-David Dickinson is giving you the chance to win £30,000 cash with this Real Deal ITV competition.
-There’s no question to answer; this comp follows a prize draw format.
-Real...
-Closing date: 20-12-2018
+Dickinson’s Real Deal is giving you the chance to win £60,000 cash in this massive daytime ITV competition from David Dickinson!
+There’s no question to answer, it’s a prize draw...
+Closing date: 24-01-2019

 These are some of the most regular big money itv.com competitions – Good Morning Britain, Lorraine, Loose Women & This Morning generally run every week or fortnight with some of the biggest competition prizes in the world (outside paid lotteries, instant win games & gambling!).
 Entering these contests & prize draws is like buying a lottery ticket – the prize might be a bit smaller than the National Lottery or Euromillions but the odds of winning are a lot bigger!